 How to Replace a Light Switch (Safely)

-Swapping a worn-out or outdated light switch is a 15-minute job — but it has to be done correctly.
-Here is the safe, step-by-step method for replacing a single-pole light switch.
+Swapping a worn-out or outdated light switch is a 15-minute job, but it has to be done correctly.
+The safe, step-by-step method for replacing a single-pole light switch.

-Replacing a light switch is one of the most common DIY electrical jobs — and one of the safest, if you do it right.
+Replacing a light switch is one of the most common DIY electrical jobs, and one of the safest, if you do it right.
 A worn switch with a wobbly toggle, a yellowed white plate, or an old-style switch you want to upgrade to a modern paddle or dimmer: 15 minutes and you’ve got a clean, modern switch.
-This guide walks through how to replace a light switch safely, plus what to do if the wiring inside the box doesn’t look like what’s expected.

 Safety first: All electrical work requires the power to be fully off at the circuit breaker.
 If you’re not comfortable identifying which breaker controls which switch, stop and call an electrician.